vinodkumar-git/smartdesert-assignment/README.md

 3. We can see 3 models:
     1. Orders - Consists of order info with billing and shipping address of the customers.
     2. Category - Consists of categories
-    3. Products - consists of all the products of belonging to different categories.
+    3. Products - consists of all the products of belonging to different categories with stocks and prices updations.
     4. Contact - list of people who have contacted from contactus page.
 ------------------------------------------------------------------------------------------------------------------------
 # Smartdesert-assignment